We thought these teak chairs were beautiful as they were so instead of making them over, we gave them a ‘makeunder’!

 Then it was on to steam cleaning the fabric – for what seemed like a million times, but who’s counting!
 Maybe one day I’ll upholster the chairs, but for now I love the neutral tone of the fabric and wood.

 I found down pillows that were the exact same shade as the fabric; they make the backrest super comfy!
 We can always switch the pillows when we want a change but I prefer the tone-on-tone.

 The teak chairs compliment our blue TV cabinet beautifully!

 I may not have gotten too far on my walk that pleasantly fateful day, but we gained a new addition to our home that adds some much welcomed mid-century modern appeal!
 The chairs look fab and function as extra seating in our family/TV room.

 It’s amazing how some elbow grease can revitalize old wood – whether it be a staircase or castaway chairs found kicked to the curb.
 What’s the most exciting piece you have ever found in the garbage and brought back to life?

 If you missed the link earlier, check out how Hubs’ staircase makeover turned out.

 Get your DIY mojo on by subscribing!
-Follow Birdz of a Feather here (link in the footer) or on Bloglovin’ (button below) to get tutorials to help you feather your own nest.
+Follow Birdz of a Feather here (or the link in the footer) to get tutorials to help you feather your own nest.
 You can also follow us on Pinterest, Facebook, YouTube and Instagram.